Diamond Square CRA

 Diamond Square Community Garden

 In FY 2017, the CRA began its St. Mark’s Community Garden initiative, located at 1112 Peachtree Street.
 The community garden is consistent with the Diamond Square CRA Redevelopment Plan goal to, “Establish parks, recreation, open space and beautification efforts to create an improved character for the Redevelopment area that will reflect a pleasant appealing atmosphere for working and residing in the area.”
 In addition, the .33 acres community garden has the potential to bring no or low cost, fresh produce to the redevelopment area, which is a food desert.
 A deep-rooted issue within the Diamond Square CRA area is the absence of grocery stores.
-St. Mark’s Community Garden is a community-led initiative, made successful by a partnership between the CRA, area organizations and residents.
-The garden’s anticipated opening is mid-FY 2018, with estimated project costs TBD.
+The Diamond Square CRA assumed responsibility of the site and staff, with the assistance of local volunteers are transforming the Community Garden into a reality.